-Poker in Red Dead Redemption 2
+Red Dead Redemption 2 Poker

 Rockstar’s second edition of Red Dead Redemption is just a game but, like poker, there are several ways to play it.
 And none of them are necessarily wrong.
 A special shout-out goes to the musical score, which is absolutely fantastic.

 So, let’s look at poker in Read Dead Redemption 2.
 But first, for those who don’t know the game, a few words of explanation.
 Red Dead Redemption 2 (aka RDR2) is set in an Open World Environment around the year 1900 in North America.
-It follows the adventures – well, the life really – of Arthur Morgan, a member of a small community/gang that tries to make ends meet in the New World by all the means they have, legal or illegal.
+It follows the adventures – well, the life really – of Arthur Morgan.
+A member of a small community/gang that tries to make ends meet in the New World by all the means they have, legal or illegal.

 RDR2 is also an unsparing description of the conquest of the West.
-This is a world in which the railway hasn’t reached the Pacific yet, so there are fledgling cities along the tracks, but further West it’s still mostly just nature with some scattered settlements - some of which are not even reachable by coach.
+This is a world in which the railway hasn’t reached the Pacific yet, so there are fledgling cities along the tracks.
+But further West it’s still mostly just nature with some scattered settlements - some of which aren't even reachable by coach.
 RDR2 deals with the dangers of nature that settlers were perpetually exposed to.
 But also shows the danger the settlers presented for the natives, the slaves kidnapped from Africa and, ultimately, each other.

 Red Dead Redemption 2 is so vast we can’t even attempt to cover all it offers here.
 There are so many missions, tasks and challenges that the game will keep you busy for many weeks.
 We’ll limit ourselves to the one element we know best – poker and gambling.
 Poker was there at the time, and it’ll still be around in another 100 years.

 In Red Dead Redemption 2 you’ll come across poker in one of the early main story missions called “Who Is Not Without Sin,” which takes place in Chapter 2.
 You’ll walk into Flatneck Station to find Reverend Swanson, the clergyman of your little community.
 He’s severely drunk and gambling money away at the poker table so you have to do the reasonable thing - remove him - and take his place.

 And here we are, playing poker for “money” in the Wild West.
 It’s only a 1c/2c game but, hey -- a couple of cents will buy you a lot of stuff in the general stores around there.
 And a hotel room isn’t more than a buck.

 Your first hand will be Q-To (at least it was every time we tried) and you’ll suck out on the Q-J of one of your opponents by hitting a second pair – the ten on the river.
 At least it’s rigged in your favor, right?
 From the second hand onwards, however, the cards are as random as they really are on every online poker site in the world.
 If you can’t beat these guys, don’t blame the game.

-For the mission’s outcome it doesn’t matter how long you stay at the table or whether you win or lose.
+For the RDR2 poker mission’s outcome it doesn’t matter how long you stay at the table or whether you win or lose.
 The mission will continue when you stand up again and see that the Reverend has gone missing.
 So, stay for a while and play.
 You’ll find that the level of play is pretty close to your own – or maybe even a little lower.
 If you just stay on, the game will automatically “make you leave” at some point.
 Then it’s time to search for the Reverend before he (spoiler alert!) gets hit by a train.

-After you finished this mission you’ll be able to come back and play whenever you like and for how long you like, given of course that the station is open.
+After you finished this mission you’ll be able to come back and play whenever you like and for how long you like.
+Given of course that the station is open.
 There is no 24/7 service yet in the year 1900 and most places simply shut down at night.
 The same goes for additional poker locations, which you’ve now unlocked.

 Flatneck Station is the first but by no means the only location you can play poker in.
 The other locations you can play poker in Red Dead Redemtion 2 are, in order of appearance: